Oklahoma's Legendary Outlaws

 John Wilkes Booth – Enid

 After President Abraham Lincoln's 1865 murder at Ford's Theater in Washington, D.C., John Wilkes Booth was on the run.
 While it's generally accepted by historians that Booth was killed weeks later in a barn fire after refusing to surrender, there is conflicting information on whether or not Booth actually perished in the accident.
 Several years after the assassination, a man called David E. George turned up in the northwestern Oklahoma town of Enid.
 George, who claimed to be a house painter but had no skill in the trade, remained there until his suicide in 1903.
 On George's deathbed, he claimed to be John Wilkes Booth and was later identified by some family and friends as the real Booth.
 Afterward, his body was embalmed and displayed in various carnivals until the 1970s when the body disappeared.
-Visitors can tour George's room by calling Garfield Furniture at (580) 237-5032 Monday through Friday 9 a.m. to 3 p.m.
+Visitors can tour George's room by calling Garfield Furniture at (580) 237-5032 Monday through Friday 9 a.m. to 3 p.m.back to top

 - National Cowboy and Western Heritage Museum